HARSH642/GAM-Scripts/README.md

 # GAM-Scripts
-Scripts for use with GAM
+Scripts for use with GAM - Python 2.7+